 DSL is incorporated under the laws of Hong Kong and DSL's principal executive offices and a portion of our global operations are located in Hong Kong.
 Although Hong Kong has its own governmental and legal system that is independent from China, it is uncertain whether in the future the Hong Kong government will implement regulations and policies of the Chinese government or adopt regulations and policies of its own that are substantially the same as those of the Chinese government.
 Therefore, all the legal and operational risks associated with having operations in the People's Republic of China (PRC) also apply to operations in Hong Kong.
 Neither Diginex Limited nor DSL have any contractual arrangements with any variable interest entities ("VIE") in the PRC.
 Since neither Diginex Limited nor DSL is a mainland Chinese company they are not required to obtain permission from the government of the PRC to operate and issue our Ordinary Shares to foreign investors.
 It is the opinion of our PRC counsel that Diginex Limited and DSL are not subject to the requirements of the China Securities Regulatory Commission ("CSRC") or the Cyberspace Administration of China ("CAC"), and their operations are not subject to the review or approval of any other PRC governmental authority.
 If Diginex Limited and/or DSL was required to obtain approval from the CSRC, CAC or other PRC governmental authorities, obtaining such approvals could significantly limit or completely hinder Diginex Limited's ability to offer or continue to offer securities to investors and cause the value of Diginex Limited's securities, including the Ordinary Shares, to significantly decline in value or be worthless.
-If Diginex Limited or DSL is required to obtain approval by the CSRC, CAC or other PRC governmental authorities, it could result in a material change in our operations, including our ability to continue our current business, and accept foreign investments, and such adverse actions would likely cause the value of our securities to significantly decline
+If Diginex Limited or DSL is required to obtain approval by the CSRC, CAC or other PRC governmental authorities, out approval by the CSRC, CAC or other PRC governmental authorities, it could result in a material change in our operations, including our ability to continue our current business, and accept foreign investments, and such adverse actions would likely cause the value of our securities to significantly decline or become worthless, make us subject to penalties and sanctions imposed by PRC regulatory agencies, and cause us to be delisted or prohibit trading.